 - Report cards: Areas covered on the report card include: grades, character, attendance, and teacher comments. - o All teachers will maintain a folder for each student that contains, at a minimum, a representation of the student's reading, writing, and math work completed throughout the year.
-This data will be used for both grading and conference purposes. - o All skills and abilities taught and assessed at La Paloma Academy are considered mastered when the student demonstrates at least a 70% proficiency level. - AASA: Arizona's Measurement of Educational Readiness to Inform Teaching is a test designed specifically to measure each student's (3rd-8th grade) progress in learning the Arizona Academic Standards. - o The two content areas tested are Mathematics and English Language Arts. - o The Arizona Academic Standards are clear and concise statements of what ALL students are expected to know and be able to do at various stages of K-12 education. - o Scores are reported in terms of four performance levels: - Highly Proficient; - Proficient; - Partially Proficient;

-- Minimally Proficient.

-- o Any student who is Proficient or Highly Proficient has fulfilled the state requirements.
+This data will be used for both grading and conference purposes. - o All skills and abilities taught and assessed at La Paloma Academy are considered mastered when the student demonstrates at least a 70% proficiency level. - AASA: Arizona's Measurement of Educational Readiness to Inform Teaching is a test designed specifically to measure each student's (3rd-8th grade) progress in learning the Arizona Academic Standards. - o The two content areas tested are Mathematics and English Language Arts. - o The Arizona Academic Standards are clear and concise statements of what ALL students are expected to know and be able to do at various stages of K-12 education. - o Scores are reported in terms of four performance levels: - Highly Proficient; - Proficient; - Partially Proficient; - Minimally Proficient. - o Any student who is Proficient or Highly Proficient has fulfilled the state requirements.

+- o This assessment is given at the end of the year and the results are sent to the parents in the summer.

 - AzSCI: Arizona Science Test is a test designed specifically to measure each student's (5th and 8th grade) progress in learning the Arizona Academic Science Standards

 - o The content area tested is Science.

 - o Scores are reported in terms of four performance levels

 - Exceeds the Standards

 - Meets the Standards

 - Approaches the Standards

 - Falls Far Below the Standards

-- Performance Matters: Performance Matters Assessments offer innovative, research-based, multi-method, customized assessments and curriculum tools that assist educators in meeting local, state, and federal requirements and be given this year as a pre, mid, and post test for 2nd-8th grade.
+- Performance Matters: Performance Matters Assessments offer innovative, research-based, multi-method, customized assessments and curriculum tools that assist educators in meeting local, state, and federal requirements and be given this year as a pre, mid, and post test for K-8th grade.